-- A. FDIC and FSLIC insurance coverage. - B. A bond, certificate of indebtedness, or Treasury Note of the United States, or other evidence of indebtedness of the United States that is guaranteed as to principal and interest by the United States. - C. Obligations, the principal and interest on which, are unconditionally guaranteed or insured by the State of Texas. - D. A bond of the State of Texas or of a county, city or other political subdivision of the State of Texas having been rated as investment grade (investment rating no less than "A" or its equivalent) by a nationally recognized rating agency with a remaining maturity of five (5) years or less.
+- A. FDIC insurance coverage. - B. Obligations of the United States of America, its agencies and instrumentalities. - C. Obligations, the principal and interest on which, are unconditionally guaranteed or insured by the State of Texas. - D. A bond of the State of Texas or of a county, city or other political subdivision of the State of Texas having been rated as investment grade (investment rating no less than "A" or its equivalent) by a nationally recognized rating agency with a remaining maturity of thirty (30) years or less.